c4s4/sqlplus_commando/README.md

 error string `SP2-0734: unknown command`.
 This is done by default, but you may avoid this passing parameter `check_unknown_command=False` while calling functions `run_query` or `run_script`.

+Furthermore, a compilation error will result in a warning, thus it is often necessary to check for warnings in *sqlplus* output.
+This is done by default and will result in an exception, except if you pass `check_warning=False` calling `run_query` or `run_script`.

 Note
 ----